vhaudiquet/ubuntu-project-docs/docs/contributors/advanced/plus-one-maintenance.md

 open the bug if needed, and assign it to themselves.
 It is advised to be liberal in documenting one's progress on the bug itself.

-In order for the bug to have some visibility, and since it is expected that most of the issues being worked on affect a package in -proposed, it is strongly advised to apply the `update-excuse` tag for the bug to show up on the excuses page.
+To give the bug some visibility, and since it is expected that most issues being worked on affect a package in -proposed, you should apply the `update-excuse` tag for the bug to show up on the excuses page.
 The tool `pm-helper` (provided by `ubuntu-dev-tools`) can be used for the creation of such bugs.